 Intended outcome Success criteria The attainment gap between disadvantaged and non-disadvantaged pupils is reduced.
 Each class and year group can evidence that the current attainment gap between disadvantaged and non-disadvantaged pupils is diminishing and, in turn, the progress of disadvantaged pupils is greater than non-disadvantaged.
-The following targets would represent a significant decrease in the gap between the 2 groups based on current data (Summer 2022): Reading targets for PP (2024) = 60% EXS Writing Targets for PP (2024) = 50% EXS Maths Targets for PP (2024) = 60% EXS Combined RWM for PP (2024) = 40% EXS Staff are able to receive (and deliver) CPD by being released from the class.
+The following targets would represent a significant decrease in the gap between the 2 groups based on current data (Autumn 2023): Reading targets for PP (2024) = 56% EXS Writing Targets for PP (2024) = 48% EXS Maths Targets for PP (2024) = 60% EXS Combined RWM for PP (2024) = 46% EXS Staff are able to receive (and deliver) CPD by being released from the class.
 Newly implemented directives are delivered consistently across all classes and in all interventions.
 Particularly in writing (and spelling) as this is the area our PP pupils need accelerate progress most in.
 This is observed through monitoring, pupil voice and book scrutinies.
 Pupils identified as having poor mental health are supported in school and are able to access the curriculum successfully.
 Those pupils who have regular interventions with the school's pastoral workers make progress at least in line with their disadvantaged peers.
-Plus wellbeing data is confirmed through analysis of the following sources: qualitative data from student voice, student and parent surveys and teacher observations a significant reduction in incidents recorded on schools behaviour log a significant increase in participation in enrichment activities, particularly among disadvantaged pupils .
+Plus wellbeing data is confirmed through analysis of the following sources: • qualitative data from student voice, student and parent surveys and teacher observations • a significant reduction in incidents recorded on schools behaviour log • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils .
 Disadvantaged pupils have access to experiences outside the immediate locality (Cultural Capital).
 Year group trips and experiences are able to go ahead as a result voluntary contributions from disadvantaged pupils in addition to those contributed by non-disadvantaged.
 Subsidies from pupil premium funding mean that attendance at after school clubs and breakfast club is not prohibited for disadvantage pupils.
 As a result of significant subsidisation, the percentage of disadvantaged children attending the Y4 and Y6 residentials is in line with the non-disadvantaged.
 In addition, there is a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
 Attendance of disadvantaged pupils is good and meets the school's targets.
-Attendance of PP pupils is in line with non-disadvantaged and hits the 97% target.
-At the time of reviewing, data difference for attendance from the start of the academic year 2022-23 shows (PP compared to non-PP):
+Attendance of PP pupils is in line with non-disadvantaged and hits the 96% target.
+At the time of reviewing, data difference for attendance from the start of the academic year 2023-24 shows (PP compared to non-PP):

-Y3 -3.7% Y4 -2.8% Y5 -0.7% Y6 +1.7% Whole school -1.3% Disadvantaged pupils (families) are supported financially to make sure they have the right equipment and access to learning.
+Y3 -2.1% Y4 -1.4% Y5 -1.4% Y6 -1.7% Whole school -1.5% While this is better than national data in all year groups and the school overall, we aim for attendance to be equally positive for all groups.
+Disadvantaged pupils (families) are supported financially to make sure they have the right equipment and access to learning.
 Disadvantaged pupils have the required equipment for lessons in school.
 This particularly applies to appropriate school uniform and PE equipment, the absence of which can contribute to poor behaviours for learning/mental health.
 No disadvantaged child is without access to technology Disadvantaged pupils are able to complete homework that requires technology (TTRS, Numbots, Oxford Owl eBooks, Teach Your Monster to Read, Spelling Shed etc.) Disadvantaged pupils are completing the same amount of homework as their non-disadvantaged peers and progress towards targets in Reading, Writing and Maths reflect this.